In baseball, unwritten rules lay down the lines you cannot cross - KTVZ

 But now players, like the Astros in 2017, can have someone sit in a room and watch the interaction on television, decipher the signs and have them relayed to the batter.
 MLB has expressly ruled this is not allowed.

-In 2011, Joe Girardi, then the manager of the New York Yankees, summed up players and coaches feelings on sign-stealing.
+In 2011, Joe Girardi, then the manager of the New York Yankees, summed up the feelings of players and coaches on sign-stealing.

 “I think if it’s coming from the bullpen or someone’s got binoculars or it comes from the stands, that’s out of bounds,” Girardi said, as reported by ESPN.
 “But if it’s the players (on the field) and the competitiveness of the players, that’s in bounds to me.”